Qt for Windows - Deployment

 Note: Add your Qt build directory to the list of excluded directories of any anti-virus application that runs on your system.

 The Windows deployment tool

 windeployqt is designed to automate the process of creating a deployable folder containing the Qt-related dependencies (libraries, QML imports, plugins, and translations) required to run the application from that folder.
-It creates a sandbox for Universal Windows Platform (UWP) or an installation tree for Windows desktop applications, which can be easily bundled into an installation package.
+It creates an installation tree for Windows desktop applications, which can be easily bundled into an installation package.

 The tool can be found in

 QTDIR/bin/windeployqt.
 It needs to be run within the build environment in order to function correctly.
 When using Qt Online Installer, the script

 QTDIR/bin/qtenv2.bat should be used to set it up.